 Quite often, the dominating voices come from the senior people in the group.
 Giving them a heads-up in advance that you want to get others to speak before them whenever possible can really set an inclusive tone for the whole offsite.

 And asking them to frame statements as questions will bring others into the discussion and challenge their view. (e.g., “What are the benefits of taking this approach?” instead of “I think this approach has a lot of benefits.” ) After all, you are looking to harness the diverse thinking of the group.

 That covers your classic quiet, and vocal, types.
 But there’s a third type, often overlooked: people who are wired to reflect, then come back with deeper insights and considered opinions.
 To give them a voice on the day of the offsite, when it makes the biggest impact, design some iterative thinking exercises.
 These people may not speak much during the first iteration, but they’ll make big contributions during the revisions, to the benefit of all.

 9. Make it fun… but not too fun

 All work and no play makes your offsite a dull day.
 But play it smart.
-If the point of the offsite isn’t team bonding, then don’t pile in a bunch of team bonding activities.
+If the point of the offsite isn’t team bonding, then don’t put a bunch of team bonding activities on the agenda.

 As facilitator, you get to read the crowd and be the “energy DJ” (strobe lights and turntables optional).
 When the vibe gets a bit too downtempo, you don’t need much to bring it back up.
-A round of Human Rock Paper Scissors, or corporate jargon Charades, or a silly walks contest is usually enough to break the monotony and re-lubricate the brain.
+A round of Human Rock Paper Scissors, or business jargon charades, or a silly walks contest is usually enough to break the monotony and re-lubricate the brain.